tricycle-security/arne-hardware/README.md

 | GND  | 20    | GND           | Orange|
 | RST  | 22    | GPIO25        | Red   |
 | 3.3V | 17    | 3V3           | Brown |

+## Setting up NodeJS

+To make the connection to Firebase you will need to install NodeJS.
+Run the following commands as root in a terminal:
+Step 1. npm install npm@latest -g //Install latest version of NPM.
+Step 2. npm init //initialize
+Step 3. npm install --save firebase //Do this command in the JS folder!